cursedastronaut/FreeMobileSMS-Bash/README.md

 Please precise your own User ID, and password in the files `userid.key` (User ID), and `password.key` (Password).

 Edit the top of the `sms.sh` file to send whatever you want.

-Keep in mind the message must only be ASCII-supported characters, as neither
-CURL or this script will auto-convert it.
+Keep in mind **the message must only be ASCII-supported characters**, as neither CURL or this script will auto-convert it.

 ### How to run